NEW HOMES FOR SALE

 The year was 1992, and Hurricane Andrew was about to land in Florida.
 As a category five storm, it was one of the most powerful hurricanes in history.
 It caused widespread devastation, with an estimated $25 billion in damages and 44 deaths.
 Homestead was hit particularly hard, with 99% of mobile homes destroyed beyond repair.

-At the time of the storm, the building codes for mobile homes were relatively lax.
+At the time of Hurricane Andrew, the building codes for mobile homes were relatively lax.
 As a result, many mobile homes could not withstand the strong winds and were destroyed.
 After the storm, the Department of Housing and Urban Development (HUD) significantly strengthened the building codes for mobile homes.
 These changes went into effect in 1994 and have significantly impacted the sensitivity of these structures to extreme weather events.

 The revised mobile home standards have made a considerable difference.
 In the very active 2004 hurricane season, no mobile homes built after 1994 were damaged in Florida.
 All damages occurred in units built before the federal regulations changed.